UVLabs/wordpress-plugin-boilerplate/readme.md

 #### NPM

+- Add relevant info to package.json
-Run `npm install`
+- Run `npm install`

 #### Replacements:

-- Add relevant info to package.json

 #### Search and replaces (ALL SEARCHES SHOULD BE CASE SENSITIVE):